Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Threat Model

 \section{Threat Model}

-\paragraph{Adversary.} The provider is \emph{semi-honest} (honest-but-curious): it executes fragment jobs correctly but passively logs the classical metadata available at the Submission Interface.
+\paragraph{Adversary Model.} The provider acts as a \gls{semihonest} (honest-but-curious) adversary: it executes fragment jobs correctly but passively logs the classical metadata available at the Submission Interface.
 Its advantage derives solely from offline statistical inference.
 It does \emph{not} observe measurement outcomes, circuit payloads, compiled gate sequences, qubit mapping, or physical-layer telemetry.